the Text

 Discern and Understand the Books

-The AHAV New Testament Bible Project does not alter Hebrew, Aramaic, or Greek texts, but rather amplifies substratum relationships and definitions within primary language.
+The AHAV Bible amplifies relationships and definitions within Hebrew, Aramaic and Greek language.
 For example, “righteous” is derived from the Hebrew “tsadiq” (tsadi dalet yud qof), making the beautiful Ancient Hebrew word picture:

 Journey to the Door of Eternity

 Context and definition are everything when it comes to communication and understanding.
-How do we define “love” to a child?
 It’s impossible to define “love” in one word; so, we instinctively “amplify” a definition with words and actions to draw out the meaning.
-Scripture provides much greater tools.

 Facebook